Harry Farr and the Limits of Understanding Shell Shock in the First World War

 The consequences of execution extended far beyond the battlefield.
 In late 1916, Farr’s wife received a telegram informing her of his death.
 It read:

 According to later family accounts, Farr’s widow was acutely aware of the stigma attached to such a notification.
 She concealed the telegram inside her blouse and resolved not to tell anyone.
-It is likely that this silence would have continued for much longer had circumstances not intervened.
+This silence likely would have continued for much longer had circumstances not intervened.

-Faced with the sudden loss of income, she was left with no choice but to turn to her family for financial support and to explain the reason for it.
+Faced with the sudden loss of income, she had no choice but to turn to her family for financial support and to explain the reason for it.
 In this way, the execution continued to shape the family’s experience long after the event itself.

 Reassessment and Pardon